© Crown copyright 2017

 Ofsted does not specify how planning should be set out, the length of time it should take or the amount of detail it should contain.
 Inspectors are interested in the effectiveness of planning rather than the form it takes.

-Ofsted does not require self-evaluation to be provided in a specific format.
+Ofsted does not require self-evaluation to be graded or provided in a specific format.
 Any assessment that is provided should be part of the school’s business processes and not generated solely for inspection purposes.

 3. Grading of lessons

 Ofsted does not award a grade for the quality of teaching or outcomes in the individual lessons visited.
-It does not grade individual lessons.
-It does not expect schools to use the Ofsted evaluation schedule to grade teaching or individual lessons.
+Inspectors do not grade individual lessons.
+Ofsted does not expect schools to use the Ofsted evaluation schedule to grade teaching or individual lessons.

 4. Lesson observations